lorrli274/next/courses/original/Database Fundamentals/Lessons/Tables/02-Relational Data.md

-The superpower of databases is in the relationships between unique types of data.
+The superpower of databases is in the relationships between different types of data.
 Organizing data in a **relational** manner allows complex questions to be answered easily and while providing a clean and fast way to organize different types of data.

 When describing a database, it's comming to say things like: